Meet the Dara-ang people of Chiang Dao

 Introductory lecture before the tour

-This trip is a two-day/one-night program that starts with a short introductory lecture of one and a half hour about the migration, recent history and current situation of the Dara-ang or Palong people in Chiang Dao district.
+This trip is a two-day/one-night program that starts with a short introductory lecture of one and a half hours about the migration, recent history, and current situation of the Dara-ang or Palong people in the Chiang Dao district.
 A couple of weeks before the trip we will send you a list with books and articles about the history and culture of these people.